yandex-cloud/terraform-provider-yandex/docs/resources/dataproc_cluster.md

 The following arguments are supported:

-* `name` - (Required) Name of a specific Data Proc cluster.
+* `name` - (Required) Name of a specific Yandex Data Processing cluster.
 * `cluster_config` - (Required) Configuration and resources for hosts that should be created with the cluster.
 The structure is documented below.
-* `service_account_id` - (Required) Service account to be used by the Data Proc agent to access resources of Yandex Cloud.
-Selected service account should have `mdb.dataproc.agent` role on the folder where the Data Proc cluster will be located.
+* `service_account_id` - (Required) Service account to be used by the Yandex Data Processing agent to access resources of Yandex Cloud.
+Selected service account should have `mdb.dataproc.agent` role on the folder where the Yandex Data Processing cluster will be located.

 ---

 * `folder_id` - (Optional) ID of the folder to create a cluster in.
 If it is not provided, the default provider folder is used.
-* `bucket` - (Optional) Name of the Object Storage bucket to use for Data Proc jobs.
-Data Proc Agent saves output of job driver's process to specified bucket.
+* `bucket` - (Optional) Name of the Object Storage bucket to use for Yandex Data Processing jobs.
+Yandex Data Processing Agent saves output of job driver's process to specified bucket.
 In order for this to work service account (specified by the `service_account_id` argument) should be given permission to create objects within this bucket.
-* `description` - (Optional) Description of the Data Proc cluster.
+* `description` - (Optional) Description of the Yandex Data Processing cluster.
-* `labels` - (Optional) A set of key/value label pairs to assign to the Data Proc cluster.
+* `labels` - (Optional) A set of key/value label pairs to assign to the Yandex Data Processing cluster.
 * `zone_id` - (Optional) ID of the availability zone to create cluster in.
 If it is not provided, the default provider zone is used.
 * `ui_proxy` - (Optional) Whether to enable UI Proxy feature.
 * `security_group_ids` - (Optional) A list of security group IDs that the cluster belongs to.